top of page

 -

 What is the difference between a Home Inspection and an Appraisal?A standard pre-purchase inspection covers a home's major mechanical systems -- electrical, plumbing, heating and cooling - and its construction from roof to foundation, exterior and interior.
-Overall inspections do not cover soil, pools, and wells, septic systems, building code violations or environmental hazards such as lead.
+Inspection of wells, septic systems, building code violations or environmental hazards such as lead or mold can require different companies and inspections if needed.
 The inspection contingency in your purchase contract usually allows you 5-7 days to have the inspection.
 Most inspections cost several hundred dollars.
 Specialized inspections for mold or foundation issues usually involve an expert and can cost more.
-Remember, repairs or remedies are negotiable; they also can derail a deal if you try to renegotiate on many less than moderate to severe issues.
-So it’s best to keep in mind the home inspection that you may opt to get is for your benefit to know about the house.
-Obviously if there are any major problems discovered by your home inspector, you can choose to cancel the contract and move on to another property.
+Remember, repairs or remedies are negotiable; they also can derail a deal if you try to renegotiate on minor repairs.
+It’s best to keep in mind the home inspection is for your benefit to know about the house and if there are any major problems or defects that would make you cancel your contract and move on to another home.
 An appraisal is a fair market value derived from comparable sales in the neighborhood.
 The appraised value must equal at a minimum, what the purchase price is.
 If an appraisal comes in lower the buyer and seller must try to renegotiate the selling price.
 All appraisals must conform to guidelines set by the Federal Government, but every appraisal is ultimately a subjective analysis of a property's current market value.
 To determine current market value, an appraiser will compare the price of your home with that of 4 or more comparable homes in the area and have sold within the last 3-6 months or more if necessary, then adjust for differences between comparables and subject property such as lot size, square footage, updating, etc. An appraiser will physically measure and inspect the home, taking photographs to include in the report with floor plans and a site map.
 Appraisers are licensed by the state of Michigan under federal guidelines.
 All appraisers must abide by professional and ethical standards by the government.
+Appraisals are not required on every transaction.
+Ask Therese for more details on this.

 bottom of page